microsoft/TypeScript/doc/spec.md

 * A union type *U* is assignable to a type *T* if each type in *U* is assignable to *T*.
 * A type *T* is assignable to a union type *U* if *T* is assignable to any type in *U*.

-For purposes of property access (section [4.10](#4.10)) and function calls ([4.12](#4.12)), a union type *U* has those members that are present in every one of its constituent types, with types that are unions of the respective members in the constituent types.
-Specifically:

-* If each type in *U* has a property *P*, *U* has a property *P* of a union type of the types of *P* from each type in *U*.
-* If each type in *U* has call signatures and the sets of call signatures are identical ignoring return types, *U* has the same set of call signatures, but with return types that are unions of the return types of the respective call signatures from each type in *U*.
-* If each type in *U* has construct signatures and the sets of construct signatures are identical ignoring return types, *U* has the same set of construct signatures, but with return types that are unions of the return types of the respective construct signatures from each type in *U*.
-* If each type in *U* has a string index signature, *U* has a string index signature of a union type of the types of the string index signatures from each type in *U*.
-* If each type in *U* has a numeric index signature, *U* has a numeric index signature of a union type of the types of the numeric index signatures from each type in *U*.

-When used as a contextual type (section [4.19](#4.19)), a union type *U* has those members that are present in any of its constituent types, with types that are unions of the respective members in the constituent types.
-Specifically:

-* Let *S* be the set of types in *U* that has a property *P*.
-If *S* is not empty, *U* has a property *P* of a union type of the types of *P* from each type in *S*.
-* Let *S* be the set of types in *U* that have call signatures.
-If *S* is not empty and the sets of call signatures of the types in *S* are identical ignoring return types, *U* has the same set of call signatures, but with return types that are unions of the return types of the respective call signatures from each type in *S*.
-* Let *S* be the set of types in *U* that have construct signatures.
-If *S* is not empty and the sets of construct signatures of the types in *S* are identical ignoring return types, *U* has the same set of construct signatures, but with return types that are unions of the return types of the respective construct signatures from each type in *S*.
-* Let *S* be the set of types in *U* that has a string index signature.
-If *S* is not empty, *U* has a string index signature of a union type of the types of the string index signatures from each type in *S*.
-* Let *S* be the set of types in *U* that has a numeric index signature.
-If *S* is not empty, *U* has a numeric index signature of a union type of the types of the numeric index signatures from each type in *S*.

 The || and conditional operators (section [4.15.7](#4.15.7) and [4.16](#4.16)) may produce values of union types, and array literals (section [4.6](#4.6)) may produce array values that have union types as their element types.